kanzure/nanoengineer/src/README.txt

 ============
 NEW FEATURES
 ============
 See RELEASENOTES.txt for the latest info, including new features.
-You may access the most current copy of this file on-line at: http://www.nanoengineer-1.com in the Documentation section.
+You may access the most current copy of this file on-line at: http://www.nanoengineer-1.net/mediawiki/index.php?title=Release_Notes_A7

 ====================================
 KNOWN BUGS AND UNSUPPORTED FEATURES
 ====================================
 See KnownBugs.txt for the latest info regarding new bug, fixed bugs and unsupported features.
-You may access the most current copy of this file on-line at: http://www.nanoengineer-1.com in the Documentation section.
+You may access the most current copy of this file on-line at: http://www.nanoengineer-1.net/mediawiki/index.php?title=Known_Bugs_A7

 =========
 COPYRIGHT